How to Roll Out and Roll Back Changes in Stage

 kubectl get csur example-run

-NAME PLACEMENT RESOURCE-SNAPSHOT POLICY-SNAPSHOT INITIALIZED SUCCEEDED AGE
+NAME PLACEMENT RESOURCE-SNAPSHOT-INDEX POLICY-SNAPSHOT-INDEX INITIALIZED PROGRESSING SUCCEEDED AGE

-example-run example-placement 1 0 True 44s
+example-run example-placement 1 0 True True 62s

 A more detailed look at the status: